LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 typing.
 Adaptation means retaining some ideas and injecting entirely new
 ones:

 1. Lazarek et al.'s work can use off-the-shelf mutators because they are only looking for bugs that contracts can discover in an untyped world.
-In particular, type-preserving mutators are acceptable.
-Our work must use mutators whose effect the type system can discover---meaning almost all of Lazarek's.
-Unfortunately, we re-used Lazarek's _names_ for our mutators --- a significant articulation mistake on our side.
-For the final version, we will use distinct names.
+Our work demands an entirely new judgement of which mutators are "good" or "bad".
+This new judgment means cutting one mutator, change five of them, and added eleven.
+There was no other way to get an _interesting_ and diverse body of bugs (see section 4).

-2. Lazarek et al. deal with a single contract system and examine a yes-or-no question, namely, whether  blame-shifting finds the bug for all debugging scenarios of a benchmark.
-Our experiment compares fundamentally different error-reporting schemes and asks questions of degree.
+2. Lazarek et al. deal with a single contract system.
+Our experiment compares fundamentally different checking and error-reporting schemata: the industrial Erasure standard and the academic ones (Natural and Transient).

+3. Lazarek et al. examine a single yes-or-no question: whether blame-shifting works.
+Our work asks (a) several yes-or-no questions and (b) asks questions of degree.
+It yields definitive answers for the former; only the latter suffer from ambiguous data.

-3. Lazarek et al.'s method cannot really conclude that blame is the reason for the success of the debugging process because it fails to isolate the effect of blame from that of checks or mere luck.
-It merely validates that blame shifting works.
+4. Lazarek et al.'s method cannot really conclude that blame is the reason for the success of the debugging process, because it fails to isolate the effect of blame from that of checks or mere luck.
+It simply validates that blame shifting works.
 Our work focuses on the value of blame and that kind of work demands proper `control's, which are entirely new.

-Additionally our work also has to work with at least two different
-baselines:
+   Our work relies on two different baselines to understand the value of blame:

+   - _the "random" ("lottery") programmer_ ~~ An irrational programmer ignores
+   the error report and adds types to one randomly chosen component at a time.
+Hence we use the "random mode" as a baseline to show that following the error report is _not_ a question of luck.

-- the run-time checking of the underlying language
+   - _the run-time checking of the underlying language_ ~~ All sound gradual

-All gradual type systems are built atop languages that check the tags of values at run time and, if the tags don't match the operation, raise an exception that reports the current stack (trace).
-Many programmers use stack traces for debugging, and our work must show that blame assignment is at least as good as this traditional method.
+   type systems employ run-time checks to guarantee the consistency of types, but they do not have to track blame.
+If a run-time check fails, they can raise an exception that reports a stack (trace).
+Many programmers use stack traces for debugging, and our work must show that blame assignment is better than keeping checks and throwing out blame.

-- the "random" ("lucky") programmer

-A less-than-rational programmer may pick random elements from the error report and "luck out" all the time.
-Hence we use the "random mode" as a second baseline.

-- One additional point from review `D` stands out, namely, the remark that bringing Natural and Transient under the same roof (section 3) is "just engineering."
+5. One additional point from review `D` stands out, namely, the remark that bringing Natural and Transient under the same roof (section 3) is "just engineering."

    Neither Reticulated Python nor the model of Transient provide answers about what shallow checks correspond to the sophisticated types of Typed Racket (or TypeScript), e.g.  polymorphism, row types for mixins, occurrence typing) and what information is necessary to record in the blame map.
-Similarly, neither of these two guides an implementor on how to record blame properly in principle, not to speak of an implementation.
-But, we do not think that this paper is the proper place to describe this aspect of the work.
+But, we do not think that this paper is the proper place to describe this aspect of the work; the large explanation would distract the reader from the actual thesis of the paper.